siakaramalegos/sia.codes-eleventy/src/posts/render-blocking-resources.md

   <figcaption>The WebPageTest request details tab will show render-blocking status for each request</figcaption>
 </figure>

+Check out the official [WebPageTest docs](https://docs.webpagetest.org/getting-started/) for more detailed information to get started.

 ## How do I remove render-blocking resources?

 It's time to fill in that hole and fix our website.
 Let's dive deep into both CSS and JavaScript.
 Our goal is not to eliminate all render-blocking resources but to lower their impact on performance.
 The Lighthouse metric is good for determining when you reach that point.